padiketeku/EnvMonMod/EMM-Prac-2.md

 var dalyNT = ee.FeatureCollection("projects/ee-niiazucrabbe/assets/DalyCatchment")
 ```

-At the start of EE, the base map is centered on the US.
+Usually, at the start of EE, the base map is centered on the US.
 If your study location is different you would have to re-set the base map to your region of interest.
 In our case, we would re-set the base map to the Daly River.

 ```JavaScript
 //let the computer display the base map to location of interest (i.e., Daly River)